Earn your Master's in Education Teacher Licensure

-Our new teacher preparation program incorporates 800 hours of school-based experiences required for Colorado teaching licensure in an innovative, immersive, and structured approach.
-This four-semester hybrid program will allow you to earn teacher licensure and a Master of Arts in Education.
+Our teacher preparation program incorporates 800 hours of school-based experiences required for Colorado teaching licensure in an innovative, immersive, and structured approach.
+Our 5-semester hybrid program allows you to earn teacher licensure and a Master of Arts in Education.